 For a full list of Norwegian institutional repositories see the Norwegian website for open access (in Norwegian).
 If you cannot find your repository on the list, contact your library.

-For a full list of institutional repositories worldwide, see the Directory of Open Access Repositories (Open DOAR).
+For a full list of open repositories worldwide, see Open DOAR.